rust-lang/stdarch/CONTRIBUTING.md

 of the [Rust Book] describes the `rustdoc` syntax quite well.
 As always, feel free to [join us on gitter][gitter] and ask us if you hit any snags, and thank you for helping to improve the documentation of `stdarch`!

+# Alternative Testing Instructions

+It is generally recommended that you use `ci/run.sh` to run the tests.
+However this might not work for you, e.g. if you are on Windows.

+In that case you can fall back to running `cargo +nightly test` and `cargo +nightly test --release -p core_arch`.
+Note that these require the nightly toolchain to be installed and for `rustc` to know about your target triple and its CPU.
+In particular you need to set the `TARGET` environment variable as you would for `ci/run.sh`.
+In addition you need to set `RUSTCFLAGS` (need the `C`) to indicate target features, e.g. `RUSTCFLAGS="-C -target-features=+avx2"`.
+You can also set `-C -target-cpu=native` if you're "just" developing against your current CPU.

+Be warned that when you use these alternative instructions, things may go less smoothly than they would with `ci/run.sh`, e.g. instruction generation tests may fail because the disassembler named them differently, e.g. it may generate `vaesenc` instead of `aesenc` instructions despite them behaving the same.
+Also these instructions execute less tests than would normally be done, so don't be surprised that when you eventually pull-request some errors may show up for tests not covered here.

 [new]: https://github.com/rust-lang/stdarch/issues/new
 [issues]: https://github.com/rust-lang/stdarch/issues